nada-adel-mohamady/Email-Spam-Detection/README.md

 # Email-Spam-Detection
-ML model that detect spam, ham emails using Python
+ML model that detects spam/ham emails using Python